-This Trans Am bike is probably as far from a typical touring bike as you’ll see on CyclingAbout.
-But when Rob of English Cycles posted his personal race bike on Facebook – I knew I had to write something about it.
+This Trans Am bike is probably as far from a typical touring bike as you’ll see on CyclingAbout, but when Rob of English Cycles posted his personal race bike on Facebook – I knew I had to write something about it.

 To get some insight into what it takes to compete in this event you should check out my short video with 2015 winner Jesse Carlsson a few days before he departed.

-With master-level framebuilding skills and a handful of friends in the bike business, Rob has been able to create his ultimate bikepacking bike for the Trans Am.
+With master-level frame building skills and a handful of friends in the bike business, Rob has been able to create his ultimate bikepacking bike for the Trans Am.

 The geometry is perhaps a little more ‘endurance road’ focussed with a lower bottom bracket height and slightly longer head tube to fit a more voluminous frame bag.

 But what sets this bike apart from others – the small details.

-A set of Enve SES Aero Bars juts out the front with clic shifter buttons on the ends to control the gears.
-You’ll also notice the brake/shifter units are button-based.
-This is because Rob’s bike is using the new SRAM eTap gear system which uses wireless signalling to change the gears.
+A set of Enve SES Aero Bars juts out the front with blip shifter buttons on the ends to control the gears.
+You’ll also notice the brake/shifter units are button-based – this is because Rob’s bike is using the new SRAM eTap gear system which uses wireless signalling to change the gears.

 Rob collaborated with Kaibab Customs to create an aero bar bag which is perhaps a bit different to anything you’ve ever seen.
-From above you’ll see the lid is a map case which lifts to open a feeding box that is strapped directly to the bars.
+From above you’ll see the lid is a map case that lifts to open a feeding box that is strapped directly to the bars.

 Normally, the brake cable routes up through the fork, but this fork has been modified so that the brake cable exits through the crown.
-This is presumedly for ease of servicing.
-As the Parlee fork uses an airfoil shape, Rob fillet brazed a nose cone to the front of the headtube to match!
+As the Parlee fork uses an airfoil shape, Rob fillet brazed a nose cone to the front of the headtube to match.

 Parlee also provided the aero fairings for the front and rear disc brake calipers.

 The Kaibab Customs half frame bag uses a bolt-on design (as opposed to straps) to connect to the frame for that ultra-clean look.
 The Xlab Stealth 200 top tube bag also fits onto two bosses and is said to reduce aerodynamic drag from the stem and headset spacers.

 Rob actually made a styrofoam version that Ruckus were able to match and turn into a box.
 The rear bag is mounted using a steel frame that Rob constructed specifically to ensure there was no bag ‘sway’.
 It’s been triangulated using a saddle rail mount.

 The front and rear lights are made by Exposure (Strada 800 / Blaze) and Rob will charge them both along the way in motels/restaurants.
-By going dynamo-free, Rob is actually saving about 5 watts or in terms of speed, he will achieve an increase of between 1-2%.
+By going dynamo-free, Rob is actually saving about 5 watts or in terms of speed, resulting in a speed increase of between 1-2%.

-Rather than using rubber tubes, this bike is setup tubeless.
+Rather than using rubber tubes, this bike is set up tubeless.
 Road tubeless can be a bit hit and miss, but it can undoubtedly reduce tyre rolling resistance.

 The total bike weight is just under 10kg (22lbs) including all bags, lights and pump.
 That’s rather impressive considering so many carbon disc brake road bikes tip the scales over 9kg (20lbs).
-Good luck and enjoy the Trans Am, Rob!